DHTMLX/gantt-docs/data/desktop/default_edit_form.md

 - [Checkbox](desktop/checkbox.md) - a checkbox for switching an option or several values on/off
 - [Radio button](desktop/radio.md) - a radio button for selecting only one option from a given set of options
 - [Resources](desktop/resources.md) - a complex control for assigning several resources to a task
+- [Constraint](desktop/constraint.md) - a complex control for setting constraints for a task

 ~~~js
 var opts = [